 Equity release is a standalone product category in its own right and not to be confused with releasing equity (i.e. unlocking the capital you’ve built up in your home, via a remortgage).

-This is a specific type of borrowing for someone over the age of 55, who essentially takes money from the property and has the interest rolled up over time without the need to make any monthly repayments.
+This is a specific type of borrowing for someone over the age of 55.
+You essentially take money from your property and have the interest rolled up over time without the need to make any monthly repayments.

 The beauty of this mortgage is that, because you retain ownership of your property, you are able to live in your home until you either die or go into long-term care.

 The loan to value available will increase with the applicant’s age.
 The older you are when you apply, the less time there is for interest to roll up, so the initial loan will increase.

 A retirement interest-only lifetime mortgage is a type of loan secured against your home that allows you to release equity from your property.
 As with an interest-only mortgage, you’ll be expected to pay the interest of the loan on a monthly basis, which ensures that the balance of the loan remains level.

 The remaining balance is usually paid back from the sale of your property when you die or move into long-term care.
 If there’s any money left over after paying your loan, this is inherited by your beneficiaries.